Generate a Terraform provider from OpenAPI / Swagger

 .

-Import Composite Keys by block
+Import composite keys by block

 terraform plan -generate-config-out=generated.tf

-Import composite keys by CLI
+Import composite keys using the CLI

 command: